How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

 1 Audit Your AI Visibility

 Start by understanding where you stand.
 Test 80-100 prompts that your target users actually ask — across Grok, Perplexity, ChatGPT, Claude, and Gemini.
-Examples for a DeFi protocol:
+Examples for a SaaS product:

 - "What is [your project name]?"